 Apart from the fact that Windows still contains bugs in its NTFS compression implementation, compression and encryption are handled, much more efficiently by the backup application.
 For those reasons it is not recommended using NTFS compression or encryption on backup target folders.

 Under no circumstances would it be advisable to use a compressed or encrypted folder as the source folder for your virtual machines.
 Doing so would be sacrificing most the of the expensive hardware resources you paid for.
 By using a compressed and/or encrypted VHD file, you probably burn over 70% of available resources.
 In other words, the host server could probably host more than twice as many VMs if they are hosted on regular disks.

-BackupChain — Backup for Hyper-V and Much More
+BackupChain — Backup Software for Windows Server and Much More

 BackupChain is a Windows backup tool offering many features beyond Hyper-V backup: cloud backup, live backup and virtual machine backup for various hypervisors, FTP backup, SQL backup, granular backup for virtual machine image backups and much more.